 Day 7 – Overnight in Milos.
 Another way to see the island is by 4WD tour.
 Again, you'll get to see beautiful beaches such as the famous Sarakiniko beach, as well as visit hidden gems.
 The tour will also give you an insight into a side of the island you may have been previously unaware of which is mining.
 A fun tour to take, especially if the weather is too windy to sail.

 Day 8 – Overnight in Athens.
 Spend your last three days in Athens, the Greek capital.
 Fly to Athens in the morning, and get there in time for a lovely lunch near your hotel.
 In the afternoon, spend some time in the Ancient Agora, and then unwind with a cocktail on a rooftop bar with Acropolis view for sunset.

 Day 10 – Overnight in Athens.
 Is there anything left in Athens to see?
 Of course!
-Choose from museums, modern art galleries, the revived Technopolis complex, and more.
-In the afternoon, take a half day tour to Cape Sounion and the Temple of Poseidon to see a memorable sunset.
+Choose from museums like the National Archaeological Museum, modern art galleries, the revived Technopolis complex, and more.
+Go for a stroll in the National Gardens, and in the afternoon, take a half day tour to Cape Sounion and the Temple of Poseidon to see a memorable sunset.

 Here are some commonly asked questions about Greek itinerary planning for a 10 day or two week trip.